Nicholas I Kőszegi: Rebellions against Ladislaus IV

 In 1285, when Albert I, Duke of Austria led his forces against Ivan's province after his series of looting and pillaging raids, and intended to besiege Borostyánkő Castle, Ivan again sought assistance from Nicholas, Peter and Henry, who recruited an army of 1,000 people.
 In order to eliminate the powerful barons' influence over the royal council, Ladislaus managed a self-coup in September 1286, expelling members of the Kőszegi–Borsa baronial group from the government body.
 Also neglecting the Kőszegis' aristocratic rivals, the king appointed his own loyal soldiers and lesser nobles to the high positions.
 It is possible that Nicholas also lost his both offices during that time, because his family concluded an alliance with Albert.
 Thereafter Ladislaus IV launched his fifth and last royal campaign against the Kőszegi territory in November 1286.
 The king seized Kőszeg, but Ivan managed to escape.
 Simultaneously, on the northern front of the war, Nicholas Kőszegi and Apor Péc besieged and captured Pressburg Castle, devastating the surrounding region.
 Local nobles expelled Nicholas' soldiers from the area in a short time.
 The castle was only recovered to the royal crown in the next year.
-The Borsas' troops arrived from Transtisia; they joint troops defeated Ladislaus' army at the river Zsitva (Žitava) in March.
+The Borsas' troops arrived from Transtisia; their joint troops defeated Ladislaus' army at the river Zsitva (Žitava) in March.
 Meanwhile, the Kőszegis again invited Duke Andrew to claim the Hungarian throne.
 After a new reconciliation, Nicholas Kőszegi was appointed Ban of Slavonia, he was first mentioned in this capacity in June 1287.
 Ivan's continuous looting raids in Austria and Styria resulted a large-scale war ("Güssing Feud"; Güssinger Fehde) with Duke Albert throughout in 1289.
 The Austrians captured at least 30 fortresses and settlements along the western borders from the Kőszegis, including Nicholas' two castles, Rohonc (May) and Szentvid (December).